Never Been Kissed

 Kris blinks and has the decency to look embarrassed.
 “Sorry,” he mutters, turning his attention back to Pathophysiology of Heart Disease.
 He really has to learn how to keep his eyes from fluttering like a moth that can’t stay away from the radiance.
 He turns a page and scrunches his eyebrows like Lu Han says he does when he’s seriously reading something.

 “You want to kiss me, don’t you?”
 Baekhyun raises an eyebrow in amusement as Kris chokes on his own saliva.
-He makes a show of licking his lips slowly.
+He makes a show of his lips slowly.

-In all the time they’ve been spending together, Baekhyun never fails to tease about Kris’ virgin lips and how he maybe wants Baekhyun to do it for him.
+In all the time they’ve been spending together, Baekhyun never fails to tease about Kris’ lips and how he maybe wants Baekhyun to do it for him.
 It also never fails to make Kris feel like gasping for air, embarrassed out of his own mind.